inge4pres/blog/inge.4pr.es/content/post/serverless-on-kubernetes.md

 Now there might be others, but this 4 are the ones I mostly heard of in the last 6 months, so they must be the right ones 😁.

 #### Comparison criteria
-This is not a technical benchmark on the capabilities of this 4 frameworks: it's a _"look Ma, I can serverless on k8s"_ post where I try and highlight the pros and cons of adopting one or the other; the criteria will be ease of installation (client and server), languages support, cluster interoperability and developer experience, voted from 0 to 5, the higher the better.
+This is not a technical benchmark on the capabilities of this 4 frameworks: it's a _"look Ma, I can serverless on k8s"_ post where I try and highlight the pros and cons of adopting one or the other; the criteria will be  installation methodology (client and server), languages support, cluster interoperability and developer experience, voted from 0 to 5 the higher the better.
 I will use Kubernetes 1.8.6 that is, at the moment of writing, the latest available stable version.

 The target function to deploy will be a super-serious analytics and business intelligence tool that will read the incoming HTTP request body and save it in a JSON document alongside with a timestamp.
 The JSON will be stored on a REDIS using a random UUIDv4 as key.
 All the code that will be deployed as functions is in [Github](https://github.com/inge4pres/blog/tree/master/serverless-on-kubernetes), while for installing the GCP cluster and REDIS I used the following